Crystallographic actions on contractible algebraic manifolds: Introduction

 \parbox[t]{6in}{{\it Question 2}: Let $\Gamma$ be Zariski dense in a connected algebraic group $G$.
 Let $R$ be the radical, $U$ be the unipotent radical, and $H$ be a maximal reductive subgroup of $G$.
 Let $V$ be a closed subgroup of $U$ normalized by $H$.
 Define a left action of $G$ on the homogeneous space $U/V$ of left cosets by If $\Gamma\cap R=\{e\}$ and the action of $\Gamma$ on $U/V$ is crystallographic, is $\Gamma$ trivial?}

-Inspired by the works of Soifer and Tomanov on the groups of generalized Lorentz motions (see \cite{Soifer}, \cite{Tomanov}), we derive the following theorem, which can be seen as a first positive indication for the general Auslander conjecture.
+Expanding on the results of Soifer and Tomanov on affine actions by generalized Lorentz motions (see \cite[Theorem A]{Soifer}, \cite[Theorem A]{Tomanov}), we derive the following theorem, which can be seen as a first positive indication for the general Auslander conjecture.

-\begin{theorem} {\normalfont Let $\Gamma$ be a subgroup of an algebraic group $G$.
+\begin{thma}[Theorem \ref{thm: main}] {\normalfont Let $\Gamma$ be a subgroup of an algebraic group $G$.
 Let $G=UH$ where $U$ is the unipotent radical and $H$ is a maximal reductive subgroup.
 Suppose $G$ acts algebraically on a contractible algebraic manifold $X$ such that there exists $x_0\in X$ with $Hx_0=x_0$.
-Suppose $\Gamma$ acts crystallographically on $X$. \begin{enumerate}[(a)] \item If $G$ has semisimple rank at most one, then $\Gamma$ is virtually polycyclic.
+Suppose $\Gamma$ acts crystallographically on $X$. \begin{enumerate}[(a)] \item If the real rank of any simple subgroup of $G$ does not exceed one, then $\Gamma$ is virtually polycyclic.

 \item If $\Gamma$ is a virtually polycyclic, Zariski dense subgroup of $G$, then $X$ is $G$-equivariantly isomorphic to $U$ with the $G$-action given by